-1 to employment, or any other person, because of race, religious 2 creed, color, national origin, ancestry, physical disability, mental 3 disability, medical condition, genetic information, marital status, 4 sex, gender, gender identity, gender expression, age, sexual 5 orientation, or military and veteran status, to harass an employee, 6 an applicant, an unpaid intern, or a person providing services 7 pursuant to a contract.
-Harassment of an employee, an applicant, 8 an unpaid intern, or a person providing services pursuant to a contract by an employee, other than an agent or supervisor, shall 10 be unlawful if the entity, or its agents or supervisors, knows or should have known of this conduct and fails to take immediate 11 12 and appropriate corrective action.
-An employer may also be 13 responsible for the acts of nonemployees, with respect to sexual 14 harassment of employees, applicants, unpaid interns, or persons 15 providing services pursuant to a contract in the workplace, where the employer, or its agents or supervisors, knows or should have 16 17 known of the conduct and fails to take immediate and appropriate 18 corrective action.
-In reviewing cases involving the acts of 19 nonemployees, the extent of the employer's control and any other 20 legal responsibility that the employer may have with respect to the 21 conduct of those nonemployees shall be considered.
-An entity shall 22 take all reasonable steps to prevent harassment from occurring.
-23 Loss of tangible job benefits shall not be necessary in order to 24 establish harassment.
-25

-- (2) The provisions of this subdivision are declaratory of existing law, except for the new duties imposed on employers with regard to harassment. - (3) An employee of an entity subject to this subdivision is personally liable for any harassment prohibited by this section that is perpetrated by the employee, regardless of whether the employer or covered entity knows or should have known of the conduct and fails to take immediate and appropriate corrective action. - (4) (A) For purposes of this subdivision only, "employer" means any person regularly employing one or more persons or regularly receiving the services of one or more persons providing services pursuant to a contract, or any person acting as an agent of an employer, directly or indirectly, the state, or any political or civil subdivision of the state, and cities.
-The definition of "employer" in subdivision (d) of Section 12926 applies to all provisions of this section other than this subdivision.
+- (i) For any person to aid, abet, incite, compel, or coerce the doing of any of the acts forbidden under this part, or to attempt to do so. - (j) (1) For an employer, labor organization, employment agency, apprenticeship training program or any training program leading to employment, or any other person, because of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or military and veteran status, to harass an employee, an applicant, an unpaid intern or volunteer, or a person providing services pursuant to a contract.
+Harassment of an employee, an applicant, an unpaid intern or volunteer, or a person providing services pursuant to a contract by an employee, other than an agent or supervisor, shall be unlawful if the entity, or its agents or supervisors, knows or should have known of this conduct and fails to take immediate and appropriate corrective action.
+An employer may also be responsible for the acts of nonemployees, with respect to sexual harassment of employees, applicants, unpaid interns or volunteers, or persons providing services pursuant to a contract in the workplace, where the employer, or its agents or supervisors, knows or should have known of the conduct and fails to take immediate and appropriate corrective action.
+In reviewing cases involving the acts of nonemployees, the extent of the employer's control and any other legal responsibility that the employer may have with respect to the conduct of those nonemployees shall be considered.
+An entity shall take all reasonable steps to prevent harassment from occurring.
+Loss of tangible job benefits shall not be necessary in order to establish harassment. - (2) The provisions of this subdivision are declaratory of existing law, except for the new duties imposed on employers with regard to harassment. - (3) An employee of an entity subject to this subdivision is personally liable for any harassment prohibited by this section that is perpetrated by the employee, regardless of whether the employer or covered entity knows or should have known of the conduct and fails to take immediate and appropriate corrective action.